Tech

 Network Segmentation and Access Control

 Implementing strict network segmentation isolates critical OT systems from potential entry points.
-Organizations should create demilitarized zones (DMZs) between IT and OT networks, utilize firewalls and intrusion detection systems (IDS) to monitor and control traffic, and implement role-based access control (RBAC) to limit user privileges.
-These measures significantly reduce the attack surface and contain potential breaches.
+Organizations should create demilitarized zones (DMZs) between IT and OT networks and use firewalls and intrusion detection systems (IDS) to monitor and control traffic.
+Additionally, role-based access control (RBAC) is important for limiting user privileges.
+St. Louis IT consulting solutions, for instance, primarily help with this by evaluating your current setup and suggesting ways to enhance your network segmentation.
+They can guide you in creating effective DMZs, setting up firewalls and IDS properly, and implementing RBAC.
+By taking these steps, you can significantly reduce your attack surface and help contain any potential breaches, making your network more secure overall.

 Continuous Monitoring and Anomaly Detection